MHS JROTC Spring Break Adventure: Colorado Bound!

 #MHSTheHighSchoolOfChoice

-20 days ago, Cody Reynolds
+about 1 month ago, Cody Reynolds

 Students working through one of the interactive stations for the activity.